-The Wegdraai study area is underlain by red-brown, wind-blown sand and dunes of the Kalahari Group (Gordonia Formation) as well as Tertiary sediments.
-Underlying these rocks are Precambrian Transvaal Supergroup deposits.
-According to the SAHRIS PalaeoMap, the Palaeontological Sensitivity of the Kalahari Group is moderate while that of the Tertiary is low.
-Palaeontological Sensitivity of the Precambrian rocks of the Transvaal Supergroup is moderate.
-The cherts, dolomites and iron formations of the underlying Transvaal Supergroup are too deep to affect the proposed development (Butler 2020).
+The Groblershoop study area is underlain by Quaternary to Recent aeolian sediments of the Gordonia Formation (Kalahari Group) as well underlying Precambrian rocks of the Transvaal Supergroup.
+According to the SAHRIS PalaeoMap, the Palaeontological Sensitivity of the Kalahari Group is low, and that of the underlying Precambrian Transvaal Supergroup is moderate.
+However, the underlying Precambrian Transvaal Supergroup cherts, dolomites and iron formations are too deep to be affected by the proposed development (Butler 2020).
 Elize Butler from Banzai Environmental conducted a full paleontological desktop study for this project (see Appendix 1).